Rationale for the English curriculum at Dringhouses:

 - Teacher modelling and scaffolding through shared writing, helps children record their ideas in the ensuing drafting and editing process;

-- Pupils in KS2 have draft books as well as their English books.
-The drafting cycle is set up so that pupils draft their work first, receive instant feedback, edit their work the next day and then redraft into their English books.
+- Pupils in KS2 follow a drafting cycle, which is set up so that pupils draft their work first, receive instant feedback, edit their work the next day and then redraft into their English books.
 This is very much a two-way process and can involve self-assessment, teacher feedback or peer support in order to improve the writing fitting in with the ‘growth mindset’ approach that we are using in school.

 - As part of the writing process, children are taught to plan in a variety of ways (using drawings, labels, story hills, flow diagrams, storyboards etc.);